Craig of the Creek

 In October 2022, it was announced that the fifth season of the series would be cut in half by Warner Bros.
 Discovery.
-In December 2022, it was announced the show's final episode had been written, and that seven episodes were cut from the fifth season.
+In December 2022, it was announced the show's final episode had been written, and that seven episodes were cut from the fifth season; however, it was announced that the second half of the fifth season would become the sixth and final season of the series, which started airing on June 1, 2024.
+The series finale aired on January 25, 2025.

 The series has received positive reviews from critics.
-Its friendship, diversity and LGBT themes have attracted a broad fanbase.
+Its themes of friendship, diversity, humor, characters, and LGBT representation have attracted a fanbase.

 Synopsis

-In the fictional suburban Baltimore/DC area town of Herkleton, Maryland, a boy named Craig Williams and his two friends, Kelsey Pokoly and J.P."
+In the fictional suburban Baltimore-DC area town of Herkleton, Maryland, a boy named Craig Williams and his two friends, Kelsey Pokoly and "J.P."
 Mercer, have their many adventures in the titular creek, described as a kid utopia of untamed wilderness in which tribes of children reign over tree forts and dirt bike ramps.